latent-to/developer-docs/docs/glossary.md

 ### Slippage

-In the context of an automated market maker (AMM), slippage is the impact on the token yield of a trade of the change in price due to the trade transaction itself.
+In the context of an automated market maker (AMM), slippage is the impact on the tokens acquired in a trade due to the change in price from the trade transaction itself.

 In Bittensor, each subnet's alpha token is traded on a constant product AMM.
 When you stake TAO to receive alpha (or unstake alpha to receive TAO), your transaction changes the token price, resulting in receiving less than the current market rate X the quantity of the token you are inputting.